juve-xx/Multipledescent/MRFM/Readme.md

 Example: fixpoints=getuniquesolution(Values)

 3. L0,MatrixH and MatrixV are functions return (MN,MD), H and V defined in our paper.
-The input is nu: the stantinary fixed points and Values: the ensembled parameters in MRFM.
+The input is nu: the stantionary fixed points and Values: the ensembled parameters in MRFM.

 Example: MatrixH(fixpoints,Values)  MatrixV(fixpoints,Values)  L0(fixpoints,Values)